Build your SERP Similarity Tool with Python

 That said, Pandas will have provided you with the organic results enclosed in a data frame that we are going to manipulate to focus solely on the SERP parameters needed for the analysis.

-Given that our original research demand is to explore the extent of a cross competition between the “Latte” and “Cappuccino” vertical in the UK, we probably need to look at the URLs and how they are structured.
+Given that our original research demand is to explore the extent of a cross competition between the “Latte” and “Cappuccino” verticals in the UK, we probably need to look at the URLs and how they are structured.

 For this scope, we’re going to create a smaller data frame called “SERP_One” that singles out the link column from the Serp API output and it’s thereby renamed as URL1